Home

 By Helen Havam

-Most skaters don't realize it, but what you do with your arms — and how you do it — is just as important as proper leg stride.
-A good arm swing can help you go faster and longer.
-Like they say, "Swing your arms and your legs will follow."
-And it works even if you're tired.
+Most skaters don't realize it, but what we do with our arms is just as important as what we do with our feet.
+Proper arm swing is a key to speed, especially when sprinting or accelerating.
+As they say, "Swing your arms and your legs will follow."

-Arm swing can be broken down into two parts: forward and back.
+Arm swing can be broken down into two parts: the forward swing and the back swing.

 Here's how to do each part correctly: